 Conference 2022

-The 2022 conference was delivered in partnership with n partnership with, New LIFE for Welsh Raised Bogs, Natural Resources Wales National Peatland Action Programme , Natural England's Marches Mosses BogLIFE and Pennine PeatLIFE.
+The 2022 conference was delivered in partnership with, New LIFE for Welsh Raised Bogs, Natural Resources Wales National Peatland Action Programme , Natural England's Marches Mosses BogLIFE and Pennine PeatLIFE.

 For the 13th conference in our series we were delighted to welcome delegates to Wales for our first in person conference since 2019.
 Our theme for this conference focused on how peatland restoration can be delivered at scale, building on the knowledge gained from projects around the UK.